ygemici/osz/docs/services.md

 ---

 Service that is responsible for handling interfaces and IP routes, and all other networking stuff.
 You can disable networking with the boot parameter `networking=false`.
+When disabled, the same service can be provided by an alternative non-system service.

 Typical functions: connect(), accept(), bind(), listen().